007jackying/spreadsheet/README.md

 # spreadsheet
-Users can add/remove other user to view the spreadsheet.
+ You can check out the live demo here: https://spreadsheet-77o96.ondigitalocean.app/ Users can add/remove other user to view the spreadsheet.
 1.After extracting the zip file
 2.Launch terminal on LINUX or CMD for windows